 Who has the cheapest state minimum auto insurance for seniors in Oregon?

-According to our data, Geico offers the cheapest state minimum auto insurance for seniors in Oregon at about $475 a year, on average.
-Country Financial and State Farm also scored high when it comes to cheap state minimum insurance coverage for seniors in Oregon.
+Our data show that GEICO provides the cheapest state minimum auto insurance for seniors in Oregon, at around $475 per year.
+Country Financial and State Farm also rank highly for affordable state minimum coverage for seniors in Oregon.

 Which companies offer the cheapest liability car insurance for seniors in Oregon?

-Geico has the cheapest liability car insurance coverage for senior drivers in Oregon at an average annual premium of $580.
-Country Financial and Travelers also offer cheap liability insurance rates to seniors in Oregon, based on CarInsurance.com data analysis.
+GEICO offers the cheapest liability car insurance for senior drivers in Oregon, with an average annual premium of $580.
+According to a CarInsurance.com data analysis, Country Financial and Travelers also provide cheap liability insurance for seniors in Oregon.

 Does State Farm offer a senior discount in Oregon?

-State Farm does not currently offer a senior discount in Oregon, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Oregon, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line